Read Time: 2 Minutes

 Collaborating with patients through motivational interviewing techniques or healthy conversation skills, which both include open-ended questions and achievable goals, may help to promote patient engagement and empowerment, ultimately improving the effectiveness of nutritional interventions.7,8 For example, a 2019 randomized controlled trial of 153 breast cancer survivors found that after a six-month intervention that included monthly nutrition and cooking workshops, motivational interviewing telephone calls, and individualized newsletters, adherence to the Mediterranean diet guidelines significantly increased in the intervention group.7

-Patient-practitioner partnership is a foundational approach in the Functional Medicine model as it creates a cooperative environment that empowers the patient in their health journey.
+Patient-practitioner partnership is a foundational approach in the functional medicine model as it creates a cooperative environment that empowers the patient in their health journey.
 Assessing the readiness of a patient, understanding their specific needs and situation, and identifying any barriers that may impact sustainability of a nutrition treatment strategy may be essential for enhancing patient engagement and improving long-term success.
-As Functional Medicine practitioners know, nutrition is an important factor in many personalized therapeutic strategies, and IFM offers many tools for delivering personalized and effective nutrition interventions.
+As functional medicine practitioners know, nutrition is an important factor in many personalized therapeutic strategies, and IFM offers many tools for delivering personalized and effective nutrition interventions.
 For example, the IFM Toolkit contains the assessment tool “Readiness for Change” to help practitioners gauge and support a patient’s readiness for modifying lifestyle habits and behaviors.
+In addition, IFM offers a range of modifiable therapeutic food plans.

 - Taylor PJ, Kolt GS, Vandelanotte C, et al. A review of the nature and effectiveness of nutrition interventions in adult males—a guide for intervention strategies.
 Int J Behav Nutr Phys Act.
 2013;10:13. doi:10.1186/1479-5868-10-13